Sølvi Vatnhamar

-Sølvi Vatnhamar (born 5 May 1986 in the Faroe Islands) is a Faroese football player who currently plays for Víkingur Gøta and the Faroe Islands national football team.
-He is also working as a constructor.
+Sølvi Vatnhamar (born 5 May 1986) is a Faroese footballer who plays as an attacking midfielder for Víkingur and the Faroe Islands national football team.
+He also works as a constructor next to his football career, and his brother Gunnar Vatnhamar is also a footballer who has played with him on the national team.

 On 13 June 2015 he played his fifth match for the Faroe Islands national football team at the Tórsvøllur stadium against Greece.
 The Faroe Islands won 2–1 with goals by Hallur Hansson and Brandur Olsen; Vatnhamar assisted both goals.